prooph/event-store/README.md

 ##Features
 - Event-driven library [in progress]
-- Full DDD support (no dependency of ES in domain model) [in progress]
+- Full DDD support (no dependency of ES in domain model) [done]
-- Default event sourcing AggregateRoot, DomainEvent and repository implementations to ease usage [done]
+- Default event-sourcing components [done] -> but live in a separate library: [prooph/event-sourcing](https://github.com/prooph/event-sourcing)
 - IdentityMap to support collection-oriented repositories [done]
 - Transaction handling [done]
 - Optional snapshot strategies [not started]
 - Optional concurrent logging [not started]
-- Support for ValueObjects as AggregateRoot identifiers [done]
 - Link your own event dispatcher and/or connect ProophServiceBus [done]
 - FeatureManager to ease customization [done]
 - Support for [Buttercup.Protects](https://github.com/buttercup-php/protects) [not started]